 This is not about preserving a status quo for reasons of nostalgia.
 Far from it.
 There are plenty of structurally unsound buildings everywhere for creating new building sites, to say nothing of the abundance of empty lots in many cities.
 This is rather about not always discarding things that are still perfectly useful, and instead making better, more creative and intelligent use of the many things we already have.
 It has been shown that upgrading an existing building is generally greener than tearing it down and replacing it with new construction, even if the new performs more efficiently, because of the embodied energy of old buildings.

 Examples abound the world over of perfectly sound structures that have been demolished only to be replaced by other constructions that leave a great deal to be desired.
 In Barcelona, an elevated traffic circle less than three decades old (Glòries) was demolished some years ago to be replaced by an expensive tunnel beneath a new park.
 The structure of the circular viaduct could have been transformed into a giant pergola for this park, or even left as a ruin.
 There was absolutely no need to demolish it.
-Or better yet, it could have been transformed into a circular market hall, a stadium, or a fucking nuclear particle accelerator with a public running track on top for all I care.
+Or better yet, it could have been transformed into a circular market hall, a stadium, or a nuclear particle accelerator with a public running track on top for all I care.
 As my students from the University of Calgary demonstrated some years ago with their alternative masterplan for the Glòries site, keeping and using this viaduct was viable.
 But now that it’s gone, this option no longer exists.